 The Mathematics Readiness Test (MRT) is a test of basic high school math skills, including algebra and trigonometry.
-All new first-year and transfer students must take the MRT before coming to Orientation.
-When you come to Orientation you will meet with an academic advisor who will help you choose an appropriate mathematics class, taking into account your academic interests and intended course of study, as well as your score on the Math Readiness Test.
-See score interpretation guidelines for more information.
+All new first-year and transfer students must take the MRT before registering for classes.
+For information about how the MRT is scored, see score interpretation guidelines.

 Prepare for the MRT.
-There is a set of Practice and Review Problems that you can work on at your leisure before taking the test.
+Once you have been granted access to the MRT and have received your WebAssign username/password information, go to webassign.net and log in.
+Once logged in, you will be able to access a set of Practice and Review Problems that you can work on at your leisure before taking the test.
 The practice problems have built-in help, including video tutorials you can watch if you need to review a topic, and you get several tries for each question.
 You can log out at any time and come back later to continue working on the practice problems.

-Students needing extended time on tests, contact the ACCESS Office before taking the test.
+Extended Time.
+Students needing extended time on tests, contact the ACCESS Office before taking the MRT.

-If you have any problems accessing the test, contact email@example.com.
+If you have any other questions about the MRT, please contact firstname.lastname@example.org.